Themefic-Team/tourfic/readme.txt

 = 2.1.1.1 - 29/03/2022 =

-* Fixed: Compatibility issue with latest Elementor
+* Fixed: Compatibility issue with the latest Elementor

 = 2.1.1 - 28/03/2022 =